University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_practical_v2.md

 - use `cut` , `sort` and `uniq` to list all the repeat types
 - use `grep -c` to count some of the repeat types to get an objective assessment of how many insertions there are for every repeat type. *Hint: when using `grep` use the shortest search pattern you can, to group repeats of the same type into the count*.

-In order to obtain a human repeat sub-sequence for the most abundant repeat type from `hg38_gene_query.fasta` you will need to use `samtools-faidx` https://www.htslib.org/doc/samtools-faidx.html.
+In order to obtain a human repeat sub-sequence for the most abundant repeat type from `hg38_gene_query.fasta` you will need to use [samtools-faidx](https://www.htslib.org/doc/samtools-faidx.html).
 You will need to identify the coordinates of the repeat interval that you will use to retrieve the sequence.
 Do this by inspecting the text output file from above and selecting an interval from a robust (longest or almost longest `alignment length`  with high `bitscore` and low `evalue`) alignment for the most abundant type of repeat in your output.

 **I have used arbitrary coordinate values 12045-12345 in the example below, you will need to use your own coordinates.**

-`samtools` should be already installed on your VMs and you should be able use it from within the `conda blast` environment to extract the subsequence you want from the genome.
+`samtools` should be already installed on your VMs and you should be able use it to extract the subsequence you want from the genome.
+We will cover `sam`/`bam` file formats and the use of `samtools` more extensively in the next practical.
+For now we are using this just retrieve a sequence from the database that matched our query.

 ```bash